 The markings consist of different colors to reflect each type of infrastructure in a certain area (see below chart).
 It is essential for the utility crews to request locates, as required by 811, be performed to ensure the utility owners identify their plant prior to any work being done and the construction crews can operate as safely as possible.

-The locate marking colors correspond to utilities as follows in accordance with the Minnesota 811 safe dig practices:
+The locate marking colors correspond to utilities as follows in accordance with the MO One Call safe dig practices:

 Within roughly 5-7 days after the locate work will begin to install conduit, fiber, and coax lines into your neighborhood.
 Much of the construction work will occur in public rights-of-way and easements.